Long Context Modeling with Ranked Memory-Augmented Retrieval: Limitations

 \section{Limitations}

-While ERMAR improves retrieval efficiency and context retention, it has limitations.
-Its reliance on ranked memory structures increases computational overhead compared to standard LLMs, particularly for large-scale retrieval as discussed in A.5 and A.6 in appendix sections.
-Additionally, performance variations across different task domains indicate a need for further tuning.
+While ERMAR improves retrieval efficiency and context retention, it has certain limitations.
+Its reliance on ranked memory structures increases computational overhead compared to standard LLMs, particularly for large-scale retrieval, as discussed in Subsections~\ref{subsec:Memory_efficiency_analysis} and~\ref{subsec:latency_throughput_analysis}, as well as Appendix~\ref{Relevance_Reranker_visual}.
+Additionally, performance variations across different task domains indicate the need for further tuning.
 The framework’s effectiveness in real-world, noisy environments also requires further validation.